maxim-xu/maxim-xu.github.com/_posts/2018-02-10-japan-trip.md

  <img alt="Misc" src="{{ site.baseurl }}/public/images/japan2018/kr3.jpg" />
 </figure>

-We would love to try the Hoshino hot spring, but we already got one in our hotel room at Marriott, and we were heading to Kusatsu - the famous Onsen town - the next day.
+We would love to try the Hoshino hot spring, but we already got one in our hotel room at Marriott, and we were heading to Kusatsu - the famous onsen town - the next day.

 <br>